Kasakela chimpanzee community: Fifi

 Fifi (c.1958 – 2004) was Flo's oldest daughter.
-Like her mother, she became a high-ranking female within the community.
+Fifi benefited from her high-ranking family, and ascended to the top of the female hierarchy in her community.
 Fifi had nine infants, seven of whom survived to independence.
 Her two oldest sons, Freud and Frodo, both have become the community's alpha male, as did another son, Ferdinand.
 One of her other sons, Faustino, also attained high rank.
 Her three surviving daughters were Fanni, Flossi and Flirt.
 She also had one son, Fred (1996–1997) and one daughter, Furaha (2002–2004) who died in infancy.
 Fred was fathered by one of Fifi's other sons, Frodo.
 Five-year-old Fifi was the focal point of the documentary People of the Forest: The Chimps of Gombe, in which her mother and siblings also featured, attempting to gain access to her infant brother Flint.
 All four of Fifi's surviving sons had all held the alpha and/or beta positions in the community.
 Grandson Fudge (by Fanni) also attained alpha male status.
 Late in Frodo's reign as alpha male, Fifi helped defend him against attacks and she suffered some injuries in the process.

+Although males are perceived as the more aggressive sex in chimpanzees, studies at Gombe have revealed that aggression among females with each other does indeed occur.
+One of two contexts for female-female aggressive encounters in Gombe was the presence of newborn infants.
+Fifi grew to be a formidable female who, although a very successful mother herself, was observed to have carried out ferocious and infanticidal attacks on other, lower-ranking females in her community.
+Such attacks were observed of Fifi and her adult daughter, Fanni, aggressively harassing fellow Kasekela female, Gremlin, on three different occasions; the first being in 1993 following the birth of her daughter Gaia, and then five years later following the birth of her twins.
+This was followed by another attack on Gremlin six years later following the birth of her next baby.
+Researchers could only speculate that the attacks on infants of other females had to do with food competition, as each female strives to secure resources for her own group of offspring and thus the expansion of another female's family unit could deplete resources.
+The attacks by Fifi and Fanni mirror those of previous perpetrators Passion and Pom in the 1970s, which proved that cannibalism, though deemed rare, does occur among both male and female chimpanzees.